garagehive/garagehive.github.io/docs/garagehive-onlinebooking-service-packages.md

 ### Setting Up Online Enquiries
-1. Online enquiries is used in the system to create Estimates.
-Select the **Create Estimate** slider in the **General** FastTab to make the Service Package as an estimate.
+1. Online enquiries are used in the system to create Estimates.
+To begin, open the **Service Package** card.
+2. Select the **Create Estimate** slider in the **General** FastTab to make the Service Package as an estimate.

    ![](media/garagehive-onlinebooking-service-packages4.png)

-2. Select the **OB Customer Instructions** FastTab under the **Online Booking** FastTab and enter the instruction to prompt the customer on what they require on their Estimate, for example, *'When was it done last time?'* This assists in providing an estimate to the customer.
+3. Select the **OB Customer Instructions** FastTab under the **Online Booking** FastTab and enter the instruction to prompt the customer on what they require on their Estimate, for example, *'When was it done last time?'* This assists in providing an estimate to the customer.

    ![](media/garagehive-onlinebooking-service-packages8.gif)

-3. You should then add lines under the **Versions** FastTab, but without pricing because it is an estimate.
+4. You should then add lines under the **Versions** FastTab, but without pricing because it is an estimate.
 This will prevent prices from being displayed online.
 Select **Manage**, followed by **Version Lines**.

    ![](media/garagehive-onlinebooking-service-packages9.gif)

-4. When a service package is published as an Estimate, it is marked with the **Estimate** tag, as shown below.
+5. When a service package is published as an Estimate, it is marked with the **Estimate** tag, as shown below.

    ![](media/garagehive-onlinebooking-service-packages5.png)

-5. If the customer selects both online booking and enquiry, the next page will have two tabs to confirm their options, as shown below.
+6. If the customer selects both online booking and enquiry, the next page will have two tabs to confirm their options, as shown below.

    ![](media/garagehive-onlinebooking-service-packages6.png)